splunk/kafka-connect-splunk/README.md

 ## Requirements
 1. Kafka version 0.10 and above.
 2. Java 8 and above.
-3. A Splunk environment of version 6.4* and above, configured with valid HTTP Event Collector (HEC) tokens.
-(A minimum Splunk version of 6.5 is required for event annotation)
+3. A Splunk environment of version 6.5(required for event annotation) and above, configured with valid HTTP Event Collector (HEC) tokens.

 	* HEC token settings should be the same on all Splunk Indexers and Heavy Forwarders in your environment.
 	* Task configuration parameters will vary depending on acknowledgement setting (See the [Configuration](#configuration) section for details).